samflab/Fitility-OpenSource/README.md

 # Fitility

 A Flutter application for dance and fitness training.
-The UI/UX for the application to be followed is [here](https://xd.adobe.com/view/8ac5be57-dfd4-47f0-a4e9-4ec8285b55cc-df96/grid)
+The UI/UX for the application to be followed is [here](https://xd.adobe.com/view/8ac5be57-dfd4-47f0-a4e9-4ec8285b55cc-df96/grid) .

+The requirements and the installation details are in the [Contributing.md](https://github.com/samflab/Fitility-OpenSource/blob/master/CONTRIBUTING.md)
 ## Getting Started

 This project is a starting point for a Flutter application.